airbusgeo/geocube-ingester/docs/installation/local-install.md

   -docker-registry-password string
     	password to authentication on private registry -docker-registry-server string
-    	address of server to authenticate on private registry (default "https://eu.gcr.io") -docker-registry-username string
+    	address of server to authenticate on private registry -docker-registry-username string
     	username to authentication on private registry (default "_json_key") -event-queue string